noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/authwit.md

 For private calls where we allow execution on behalf of others, we generally want to check if the current call is authenticated by `on_behalf_of`.
 To easily do so, we can use the `assert_current_call_valid_authwit` which fetches information from the current context without us needing to provide much beyond the `on_behalf_of`.

-This function will then make a to `on_behalf_of` to execute the `spend_private_authwit` function which validates that the call is authenticated.
+This function will then make a call to `on_behalf_of` to execute the `verify_private_authwit` function which validates that the call is authenticated.
-The `on_behalf_of` should assert that we are indeed authenticated and then emit a nullifier when we are spending the authwit to prevent replay attacks.
+The `on_behalf_of` should assert that we are indeed authenticated and then return the `IS_VALID` selector.
 If the return value is not as expected, we throw an error.
-This is to cover the case where the `on_behalf_of` might implemented some function with the same selector as the `spend_private_authwit` that could be used to authenticate unintentionally.
+This is to cover the case where the `on_behalf_of` might implemented some function with the same selector as the `verify_private_authwit` that could be used to authenticate unintentionally.

 #### Example